 Important to this process are opportunities for choice, collaboration, and the use of materials or topics of interest (which will be discussed later).

-This productive struggle also helps students build flexible thinking so that they are able to apply previously learned skills to new or unfamiliar tasks (Bransford, Brown, & Cocking, 2000).
+This productive struggle also helps students build flexible thinking so that they can apply previously learned skills to new or unfamiliar tasks (Bransford, Brown, & Cocking, 2000).

 “Meaningful learning tasks need to challenge ever student in some way.
 It is crucial that no student be able to coast to success time after time; this experience can create the belief that you are smart only if you can succeed without effort.”